Baldip-S/Data-Analytics-Intelligence-Project/README.md

 This project deals with the Garment Employee Producitivity Dataset.

-Analysis has been conducted primarily using the Alteryx platform.
+Analysis has been conducted primarily using the Alteryx platform (workflows shown in report).

 RStudio was also implemented during the preliminary analysis.

 Visualisations found within the report created using MS Tableau.